Study English Abroad (SEA) Program

 Sophomore SEA Program 【for 2nd year students】

-This program is an about six week English education program held, during the summer vacation of the second year with ICU, in Canada, the U.S. and the U.K. The participants take English language courses equivalent to Research Writing, an ELA course, having three credits, and elective course Overseas Research Writing with one credit.
+This program is an about six week English education program held, during the summer vacation of the second year with ICU, in Canada, and the U.S. The participants take English language courses equivalent to Research Writing, an ELA course, having three credits, and an elective course Overseas Research Writing with three credits.
 In addition to the Research Writing curriculum established solely for ICU students, the participants also attend an English language training program for students from around the world seeking to learn the language.
 The program's content puts emphasis on improvement of speech and listening abilities.
 The applicants are screened based on their grades and English skills for the program as it requires the students to study Research Writing in a short period of time.
-It is held at three universities in two countries and enrollment limit is 40 students.

 Schedule of the Sophomore SEA Program